A further 3 Ethical Forestry plantations remain “unverified” on the damage report

 The ongoing possibility of a sale to MR Robert Brown was also mentioned in the letter, with a potential completion timescale of early March, yet the liquidator declined to specify details.

-Get Claims Advice is a leading claims management company dealing with the mis-selling of investments
+Get Claims Advice is a leading claims management company dealing with the mis-selling of pensions and investments

 on a No Win – No Fee* basis on behalf of our clients.